Top Hat: Stage adaptation

 The film has been adapted into a stage musical that began touring the UK during late 2011.
 The cast included Summer Strallen as Dale, Tom Chambers as Jerry and Martin Ball as Horace.
-The show opened at Milton Keynes Theatre on August 19, 2011 before touring to other UK regional theatres including Leeds, Birmingham and Edinburgh.
+The show opened at Milton Keynes Theatre on August 19, 2011, before touring to other UK regional theatres including Leeds, Birmingham and Edinburgh.
 The production transferred to the West End's Aldwych Theatre on April 19, 2012, opening on May 9, 2012.
 It won three Olivier Awards in 2013, including for Best New Musical.

-DVD releases

-Region 1
+Home media

+In 2003, a digitally restored version of Top Hat was released separately, and as part of The Fred and Ginger Collection, Vol. 1 from Universal Studios, which controls the rights to the RKO Astaire-Rogers pictures in the UK.
+In both releases, the film features an introduction by Ava Astaire McKenzie.

-Since 2005, a digitally restored version of Top Hat is available separately and as part of The Astaire & Rogers Collection, Vol.1 from Warner Home Video.
+In 2005, a digitally restored version of Top Hat, different from the Region 2 restoration, was released on Region 1 DVD separately and as part of The Astaire & Rogers Collection, Vol.1 from Warner Home Video.
 In both cases, the film features a commentary by Astaire's daughter, Ava Astaire McKenzie, and Larry Billman, author of Fred Astaire, a Bio-bibliography.

-Region 2

-Since 2003, a digitally restored version of Top Hat (not the same as the US restoration) is available separately, and as part of The Fred and Ginger Collection, Vol. 1 from Universal Studios, which controls the rights to the RKO Astaire-Rogers pictures in the UK.
-In both releases, the film features an introduction by Ava Astaire McKenzie.